opticgroup/icmesh/index.md

 ### ⚠️ Disclaimer

-The content and services provided on icmesh.com are offered by a team that is not related to or affiliated with Meshtastic.
+The content and services provided on icmesh.com are offered by a decentralized team that is not related to or affiliated with Meshtastic.
 We utilize the Meshtastic software as part of our platform but operate independently from the Meshtastic organization.
-We proudly support SoCalMesh, a community dedicated to mesh networking enthusiasts in Southern California.
+We proudly support [SoCalMesh](https://socalmesh.org), a community of over 1,000 people dedicated to mesh networking in Southern California.

 Use of this site, its tools, and any associated hardware or software is at your own risk.
 We do not guarantee reliable communications, and this service should not be depended upon for critical or time-sensitive needs. icmesh.com is not intended to replace professional emergency services or provide 911 functionality.
 In case of an emergency, contact your local authorities or dial 911 immediately.
 We are not liable for any damages, losses, or disruptions resulting from the use of this site or its services.